willfindlay/ebpH/README.md

 1. Run `$ ebph admin status` to check daemon status.
 1. Run `$ ebph ps` to check monitored processes.
 1. Run `$ ebph ps -p` to list all active profiles.

+Or, with systemd:

+1. Run `$ sudo systemctl start ebphd` to start the daemon if not already running.